Writings About Music

 Allen and William and James

-I was thinking of what you wrote here, how you sought to resurrect someone dear with music.
+I read online how someone sought to resurrect a person dear with music.
 Just recently, I was asked where a title of a new composition had come from.
-"A poem by Allen Ginsberg", I replied.
-But I didn't know what poem.
+"A poem by Allen Ginsberg," I replied, but I didn't know what poem.
 I had skimmed through a number of poetry books, both Chinese and English, searching for words that connected with my new piece, finding "celestial crocodile".

 As it turns out, spurred by the question, I found the poem.
 Ginsberg had been in Benares when word of his mentor passing came.
 This was William Carlos Williams, who exerted a powerful influence upon Ginsberg.
 And so, he wrote "Death News" in lyrical response in 1963.
 Now, I feel a connection to Williams too, already having one for Ginsberg since my teenage years.
 We are all connected to all the terrible violence occurring too.